Izzilab/MatriCom-analyses/OA/README.md

 *  Skeletal_muscle.XLSX -> Muscle.XLSX
 *  Breast.XLSX -> Mammary.XLSX

-For users' convenience, these have been downloaded by us and are available in their respective folders.
+For users' convenience, these have been processed and downloaded by us and are available in their respective folders.
 The sheet that will be processed is called "communication network".

 Process Tabula Sapiens data from its folder
 ```R